What is developer experience?

 A DevEx Team is a group of developers and DevOps experts responsible for analyzing, prioritizing, and implementing improvements that better enable software developers.
-This article comprehensively covers all aspects of DevEx and provides practical guidance on where to focus your improvements and justify your investment in DevEx.
+Their mission is to reduce friction points in the development lifecycle, streamline workflows, and create an environment where developers can focus on delivering high-quality code.

 Our definition builds upon teachings from the User Experience (UX) profession, which traditionally used UX teams used surveys, questionnaires, and focus groups.
 These time-tested techniques are great for evaluating perception but fail to provide quantitative proof of how to best improve user experience.
 Modern UX teams rely heavily on automatic data collection to understand how their users engage with products in real time and to measure the success of new features.
 Similarly, our definition reflects the reality of modern software engineering teams who need to quantify both the perception and the reality their developer teams face.